Are you an independent Tutor?

 - agreed fees for any additional work such as extensive video editing: we have a close relationship with a TV production company if needed.

 Once your course goes live, you are auto emailed each booking immediately.
 You have access to the names and emails of all students enrolled on your courses, and are responsible for VAT/issuing VAT invoices (where relevant) to your students.
 We issue students a non-VAT receipt on your behalf and provide you with monthly statements.
-We remit what is due to you 10 days after the end of the calendar month in which your course exam is sat.
+For your first year we remit what is due to you 10 days after the end of the calendar month in which your course exam is sat.
+Thereafter we remit fees monthly.

 We offer a low-cost hosting and support service so you can contract with your students directly / undercut the major brands.
 Equally, FME tutors should offer a top, responsive service to students, which is impossible to do ‘on the cheap’.
-So whilst pricing is primarily your decision, FME reserves the right to challenge pricing that ‘does not make sense’.
+FME does not support ‘fully automated education’: the tutor/student relationship is seen to be core.
+So whilst pricing is primarily your decision, FME reserves the right to deline to host courses whose pricing / service levels do not accord with the FME philosophy.

 - record live classes live, or help you do this yourself, including ‘green screening’ in the classroom